 There were no recommendations by the Pelagics Plan Team in 2016 to be forwarded to the Council, only Action Items to Pelagic Plan Team members on improvements to modules.

 2.3.4 OVERVIEW OF PARTICIPATION - NON-CHARTER AND CHARTER FISHERIES

-Figure 49.
-Guam Estimated Number of Trolling Boats from 2008-2017.
+Figure 47.
+Total estimated vessles in Guam pelagic fisheries from 2008-2017.

 2.3.5 OVERVIEW OF TOTAL AND REPORTED COMMERCIAL LANDINGS - NON-CHARTER AND CHARTER FISHERIES